iamdudeman/react-cross-platform-boilerplate/README.md

 Contains the views for our React Web application.

 ## Building for Dev
 Running this command will cause the web bundle to be rebuilt whenever anything in shared or web changes.
+You can then view the the site on "localhost:1337"
 ```
-$ npm run web:dev
+$ npm run web:dev     # leave this running for bundle.js build on file update
+$ npm run dev-server  # run this in another terminal
 ```
 ## Testing
 Runs tests in Mocha using Enyzme for shallow rendering.